VarunBarad/varunbarad.github.io/_posts/2025-08-01-til-link-text-on-webpage.md

   - post
 layout: post
 title: "📝 Link to a specific piece of text on a webpage"
-summary: "TIL: How to link to a specific "
+summary: "TIL: How to link to a specific piece of text on a webpage"
 date: 2025-08-02T16:18:43+0530
 categories:
   - "til"